Bow River Timbits Hockey

 - In September all registered Timbit players will have some assessment skate times.
 This allows the coordinators to build balanced teams (skill wise) to ensure a fun environment for all the Timbit players.
 These sessions are not considered evaluations and teams will not be built on a tiered skill level.
 The teams may be at a different level than other organizations due to numbers registered in Timbits or skill variations and can also change throughout the year as children develop in different ways and at different rates.

 - There are no requests for days of the week.
 Players will be placed on their team and that will determine their hockey schedule for the remainder of the season.
 You will find this out on draft night.

 - A team draft will take place at the Montgomery Community Hall in September.
 The regular hockey season will begin in October.

-- Each child will receive a team jersey and socks after the draft when the teams are announced, so please make sure that you bring your own jersey and socks to the placement sessions.
-Jerseys are provided by Tim Horton’s and must be returned at the end of the season.
+- Each child will be presented a team jersey and socks at the draft when the teams are announced, so please make sure that you bring your own jersey and socks to the placement sessions.
+Jerseys are provided by Tim Horton’s and must be returned at the end of the season to be used again next season.
 Socks may be kept.

 - Please equip your child with their own, personal, labelled water bottle with a long spout so that it will go through their helmet cage.

 - Volunteers are what make this program and all hockey programs great!
 There are many opportunities for parents to volunteer and there is an expectation that each family will contribute in some way to their team or the Timbits program.

 - Bow River Timbits runs a Timbits tournament in December between Christmas and New Year’s.
 All the Timbit families in the program run it and each of our teams will play in the tournament.
 This is a fundraising opportunity for our teams and another great volunteer opportunity.